 Among many other options, the Ozette Triangle is an easy backpack for families, and doing it in winter raises it to a real adventure.
 The trailheads to Shi Shi Beach (our favorite) and Second Beach are currently closed until at least Oct.
 1 2021 by the local tribes that govern that land, to protect their communities during the pandemic.
 If they open just after that, it’ll be prime time for a trip.

 - Permits must be obtained at Park Headquarters in Port Angeles before you go.
 It’s a hassle.

-- Bear canisters are required on the coast (because of raccoons, mostly) and you can rent them when you get your permit.
+- Bear canisters are required on the coast (for the occasional black bear, but mostly raccoons and rodents) and you can rent them when you get your permit.

 - Bring some dry wood or firestarter.
 Fires below the high tide mark are fine and there is plenty of driftwood for an amazing campfire.

 In a Nutshell: A crevasse-free, mellow route to the second tallest volcano in Washington with an unmatched glissade down.